Young Fruit Tree Care

 Pruning is helpful for fruit trees mainly for air flow, and fruit spacing and support.
 We also prune for the "three D's" - dead, diseased and dumb (crossing branches).
 Prune no more than about 20% of the tree at a time.
 A bad pruning cut won't hurt your tree.
 Prune to buds on the outside of the branch.
 If you prune to buds on the inside, the branch will tend to grow inwards and later cross.

-Peaches – Prune in early spring while they are dormant.
+Peaches - Prune later in spring.
 Peaches flower and fruit heavily and branches often break.
-You want to reduce the canopy so the tree isn’t overloaded.
+You want to reduce the canopy so the tree isn't overloaded.
 Take out crossing, close and repetitive branches.

 Apples - Prune in early spring to allow lateral branches that can support fruit.
 We like to aim for three branches spaced equally around the trunk.
 Move up, providing space and allowing for another whirl of branches.